bradflaugher/AI-101/README.md

 * Definitions: Machine Learning and Artificial Intelligence 🧠💡
 * Why Neural Networks?
 Single Cell Neural Network aka Regression in Excel 📈
 * Intro to Foundation Models: ImageNet, BERT, LLaMA and Stable Diffusion 🌐
-* Why Python?
-Python and C Speed Test 🐍💨
-* Why SQL?
-SQL, what it is and why it's important (PowerBI, Tableau, Athena, BigQuery) 💾🔍
 * Hacker Culture ([For Fun and Profit](https://www.penguinrandomhouse.com/books/657764/for-fun-and-profit-by-christopher-tozzi-foreword-by-jonathan-zittrain/)):
   - Access to computers - and anything that might teach you something about the way the world works- should be unlimited and total
   - All Information Should Be Free